fazekaszs/loco_hd/PY_SCRIPTS.md

 # Running the scripts in the `python_codes` directory

 The `python_codes` directory contains the scripts necessary to reproduce the experiments described in the article.
-These scripts will accept data from a `data_directory` one level above them (i.e. `../data_directory`) and will write the output files into a `workdir` directory, also one level above.
+These scripts will accept data from a `data_sources` directory in the project root (i.e. `loco_hd/data_sources`) and will write the output files into a `workdir` directory, also in the project root.
 These directories should be __manually created__!
 Some scripts are going to need other manual directory creations too.
 Note, that most of these scripts are dependent on other Python3 libraries.
 The ones that output images will definitely require __Matplotlib__!
 All py files are "argument-less" runfiles, so running them only